uwcse440/web-cse440-au14/_assignments/assignment4/index.md

 #### Video peer reviews (1 pts)

-`decide if we're doing peer reviews`
+`decide if we're doing video peer reviews`

 It is important for video prototypes to be accessible and appeal to a large audience.
 To measure how well your prototype succeeds at this, we will have each